intellivoid/Socialvoid-Standard-Documentation/Methods/session/AuthenticateUser.md

 | otp                    | `string`                                                        | No       | Not Applicable                                                         | No         | 1.0      | The optional one-time password; will be ignored if empty or larger than 64 characters. |

-## Errors
+## Possible Errors

-A list of potential errors that this method may return, some errors may not be listed here, your client should always expect errors from any method.
+A list of possible errors that this method may return, some errors may not be listed here, your client should always expect errors from any method.